joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 * DSCConfig.inc
 * DSCDeploy

-WebJEA uses PowerShell DSC _(Desired State Configuration)_ to set up a lot of the tasks
+WebJEA uses PowerShell DSC _(Desired State Configuration)_ to set up a lot of the setup for us, but we do have to do some configuration to make it work in our environment.